North-Western Province, Zambia

 North-Western Province is one of ten Provinces of Zambia.
-It covers an area of 125,826 km2, has a population of 727,044 and a population density was 5.80 per square kilometre as of 2010.
+It covers an area of 125,826 km2, has a population of 1,278,357 and a population density of 20 per square kilometre as of 2022.
 It is the most sparsely populated province in the country.
 The provincial capital is Solwezi.
-The literacy rate stood at 63 per cent against a national average of 70.2 per cent.
+The literacy rate stood at 63 per cent in 2010 against a national average of 70.2 per cent.
 The rural population constituted 77.45%, while the urban population was 22.55%.
 North-Western Province is bordered along Angola in the west, the Democratic Republic of Congo (DR Congo) in the north, Copperbelt Province in the east, Central in the south-east, and Western Province in the south-west.